Our structure

 INZ branches and teams are focused on delivering these core roles and rely on centres of expertise from across our organisation to deliver immigration services, alongside a network of government and international partners.

-• Chief Operating Officer Immigration — the operation-led arm of INZ with a focus on Visa Operations and ensuring quality in decision-making.
+• Chief Operating Officer Immigration.
+The operational arm of INZ with a focus on Visa Operations and ensuring quality in decision-making.

-• Refugee and Migrant Services — responsible for delivering the best possible outcomes for new migrants and refugees and for the operational delivery of Pacific labour mobility initiatives, including the Recognised Seasonal Employment Scheme.
+• Refugee and Migrant Services.
+Responsible for delivering the best possible outcomes for new migrants and refugees and for the operational delivery of Pacific labour mobility initiatives, including the Recognised Seasonal Employment Scheme and capacity building and strengthen New Zealand’s efforts to combat and prevent trafficking in persons and irregular migration.

 Alison McDonald, Deputy Secretary Immigration New Zealand